 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-Insulin pumps may be an important tool for anybody with diabetes, particularly type 1, who needs to put insulin into their body.
+Insulin pumps may be an important tool for anybody with diabetes, particularly type 1, who needs to administer insulin.

 The primary treatment for type 1 diabetes is the administration of insulin.

 This article discusses what insulin pumps are and who would benefit from using them.
 It also explores features of insulin pumps, insulin pump products, and some frequently asked questions.

 A quick look at the best insulin pumps for diabetes

 - Best with a continuous glucose monitor (CGM): Medtronic MiniMed 630G System